Is Your Property Storm-Ready? Tree Liability in Ireland

 The key phrase there is “knew or should have known.”
 You don’t have to have been warned specifically about a tree to be held responsible.
 A court can find that a reasonable property owner would have identified the risk through proper inspection.
 Ignorance is not a defence.

 This matters most for business owners, commercial landlords, and anyone managing a property with significant tree coverage.
 A hotel in Clare with mature trees along its driveway, a retail park in Limerick with oaks along its perimeter, a business park in Galway with trees near the car park.
 All of these carry exposure.
+The question is what Irish law actually requires of you, and where the line between reasonable and negligent sits.

 There is no single piece of Irish legislation that covers tree liability specifically.
 It falls under general occupier’s liability law, primarily the Occupiers’ Liability Act 1995.